Central to torch is the torch_tensor objects.

 index <- torch_tensor(c(1, 5, 3))

-x$index_copy_(1, index, t)
+x$index_copy_(1, index, t)index_fill

 index_fill(tensor1, dim, index, value) -> Tensor

-Out-of-place version of $index_fill_
+Out-of-place version of $index_fill_.

-corresponds to self
+tensor1 corresponds to self in

 index_fill_